FALLfield/MPU/Y2S2/Network and Systems/Notes.md

     - An address space
     - Set of data structures
       - The process's address space map, Current status, Execution priority, Resources used, Signal mask, The owner, The files and network ports has opened.
+  - To create a new process, an existing process copies itself with the fork system call